Causes and Management of Hearing Loss

-When an individual has hearing loss, the person would most often be referred to an audiologist for a diagnosis of the type of hearing loss, severity of hearing loss, site of problem and non-medical management.
+When an individual has hearing loss, the person would most often be referred to an audiologist for a diagnosis of the type of hearing loss, the severity of hearing loss, site of the problem and non-medical management.

 An audiologist is an allied health professional specializing in hearing and non-medical management of the auditory and balance systems.
-An audiologist is trained in the prevention, identification and assessment of hearing loss and other related disabilities (like balance disorders) as well treatment and (re)habilitative services.
+An audiologist is trained in the prevention, identification and assessment of hearing loss and other related disabilities (like balance disorders) as well as treatment and (re)habilitative services.